uraway/hatena-blog-and-fotolife/README.md

 - **Post Selection (⇧⌥⌘P)** posts the contents of the current selection.

 ## Required settings
-You need to get the followings to post an entry via the package.
-Copy and paste it into the each settings fields.
+You need the following to post an entry via the package.
+Copy and paste them into the each setting field.

-If you want to upload images to your fotolife, Hatena ID and API Key is needed.
+Hatena ID and API Key allow the package to upload images.

 - Hatena ID
 - [Blog URL](http://blog.hatena.ne.jp/my/config)
 - [API Key](http://blog.hatena.ne.jp/my/config/detail)

-## Optional setting
+## Optional settings

 - Open After Post

-If it is enabled, it opens the URL after you post the entry.
+If it is enabled, your default web browser opens the URL after posting an entry.

+- Remove Title

+If it is enabled, an entry's title (#) will be removed from the content.